 Well, all of this advice is great and all but how often should you actually do these steps?
-For me, I clean my birds coop once a week and do in between cleanings every other day.
+For me, I clean my birds’ coop once a week and do it in between cleanings every other day.

-The reason is because my birds are super picky.
+The reason is that my birds are super picky.
 I guess I’ve spoiled them.
 We have plenty of roosting space but for whatever reason, certain birds want to sleep in nesting boxes.

 And do you remember how I mentioned that a sleeping bird is a pooping bird?
 Well, you can imagine that my nesting boxes get pretty gross.

 So I clean them out almost daily.
-Then I do my big over all clean every Monday morning.
+Then I do my big overall cleaning every Monday morning.
 If I do it on a weekly basis (and move quickly) it doesn’t take more than 15 minutes or so from start to finish.
 Staying on top of things really saves you time in the long run.

-Well, there are my 9 tips on keeping a clean chicken coop.
+Well, these are my 9 tips on keeping a clean chicken coop.
 I hope that you find them helpful and that it will help you to maintain a healthy flock.